Light, refreshing, and with notes of citrus, this sweetened sorbet tastes fresh picked and is perfect for any occasion.

 - 3 pounds fresh seedless watermelon 3 pounds fresh seedless watermelon

 - 1 cup (6 ounces) fresh or frozen sliced strawberries 1 cup (6 ounces) fresh or frozen sliced strawberries

 In a saucepan over medium-high heat, stir C&H Granulated sugar and water together until mixture comes to a boil.
 While sugar syrup is heating, wash down sugar crystals that form along the side of the pot.
 Reduce heat and simmer, without stirring, 1 minute or until syrup is clear.
 Remove from heat, stir in lemon juice; then, set aside to cool to room temperature.

 Peel and chop watermelon into 1-inch chunks to make about 4 cups.

 In a blender, combine watermelon chunks, strawberries, and the sugar syrup.
 Pulse until smooth.

-Pour mixture into a large bowl, cover and chill for at least 2 hours.
-Freeze in an ice-cream maker, churning according to manufacturer's instructions, up to 25 minutes.
-When sorbet has finished churning, transfer to freezer-safe container, smooth with back of spoon, and freeze 3 to 4 hours, or until firm.
+Pour mixture into a container with a tight fitting lid, cover, and chill for at least 2 hours.
+Freeze in an ice-cream maker, churning according to manufacturer's instructions, until it reaches a soft-serve consistency.
+Transfer sorbet to freezer-safe container with a tight fitting lid, smooth top with an offset spatula or spoon, and freeze 3 to 4 hours, or until firm.